netdata/netdata/docs/netdata-cloud-onprem/getting-started-light-poc.md

 1. Prompts user to provide:
    - ID and KEY for accessing the AWS (to pull helm charts and container images)
    - License Key
-   - URL under which Netdata Cloud Onprem PoC is going to function
+   - URL under which Netdata Cloud Onprem PoC is going to function (without protocol like `https://`)
    - Path for certificate file (unencrypted)
    - Path for private key file (unencrypted)
 2. After getting all of the information installation is starting.
 Script will install: